Hiking in the Bavarian Alps at Salzbergwerk Berchtesgaden

 Beer price Germany / your country

-Back in Berchtesgaden our accommodation is a relaxing base and place to regain our energy.
-Birgit serves a solid, German breakfast of sausages and cheese.
+Back in Berchtesgaden, our accommodation is a relaxing base and place to regain our energy.
+Birgit serves a solid German breakfast of sausages and cheese.
 It is an appropriately substantial meal before our planned hikes!
-Moreover, every morning we receive the local morning paper with the weather forecast, hiking tips for the Bavarian Alps and a tiny bit of local history.
+Every morning, we receive the local morning paper with the weather forecast, hiking tips for the Bavarian Alps, and a tiny bit of local history.

 Berchtesgaden and the Bavarian Alps have something to offer all year round – whether hiking or enjoying nature in some other way.
-In summer hikers arrive in droves, and in winter ski enthusiasts flock to the area since the alpine terrain is nothing but sublime.
-The Bavarian Alps unquestionably appeal to a whole range of outdoor activities depending on the season.
+In summer, hikers arrive in droves and in winter, ski enthusiasts flock to the area as the alpine terrain is sublime.
+The Bavarian Alps unquestionably appeal to many outdoor activities depending on the season.

-At night it is surprisingly cold after the pleasantly sunny, summery day.
-In the morning it feels awfully chilly to put on shorts at 7 a.m.!
-However, as expected, temperatures again rise considerably during the next couple of hours.
+At night, it is surprisingly cold after the pleasantly sunny, summery day.
+In the morning, it feels chilly to put on shorts at 7 o’clock!
+However, as expected, temperatures will rise again considerably over the next few hours.

-Next day’s hike is at the small Lake Hintersee where we intend to reach Halsalm.
-We soon find the bobsleigh run just outside the forest where our ascent begins.
+The next day’s hike is at the small Lake Hintersee, where we intend to reach Halsalm.
+We soon find the bobsleigh run right outside the forest, where our ascent begins.

-Halfway up we spot a couple of stunning golden eagles elegantly circling above the peak.
-Now and then they disappear behind it, and then just as suddenly appear again at a new spot on the clear, blue sky.
+Halfway up, we spot a couple of stunning golden eagles elegantly circling above the peak.
+Now and then, they disappear behind it, and just as suddenly as they have gone, they appear again at a new spot on the clear, blue sky.

-After a tough ascent we reach lush, green pastures in a mountain pass.
-That is where we find the meadows at Halsalm where the cows graze.
-From here we unexpectedly spot Hitler’s Kehlsteinhaus or the Eagle’s Nest in the distance.
-Continuing to Obersalzberg, you may catch the bus from there up to the historical World War II site for a visit.
+After a harsh ascent, we reach lush, green pastures in a mountain pass.
+That is where we find the meadows at Halsalm, where the cows graze.
+From here, we unexpectedly spot Hitler’s Kehlsteinhaus or the Eagle’s Nest in the distance.
+Continuing to Obersalzberg, there is a bus up to the historical World War II site for a visit.

 Eagle’s Nest is a reminiscence from the Hitler era.
 It was designed by Martin Bormann and intended to be an idyllic spot which could overshadow all the cruelties of the Nazi regime.
-With a lavish brass lift the residence became a legendary place to impress the visitors in the otherwise impassable terrain.
-It was spared at the Allied bombing at the end of World War II and it still appears in its original state.
-Today the place has been turned into a prominent restaurant from where you can enjoy the alpine scenery.
+With a lavish brass lift, the residence became a legendary place to impress visitors in the otherwise impassable terrain.
+The lift was spared at the Allied bombing at the end of World War II, and it still appears in its original state.
+Today, the place has been converted into a prominent restaurant from where you can enjoy the alpine scenery.

-From the top we have a magnificent, panoramic view down to Hintersee.
-On the other side of the lake we can just discern a cluster of alpine huts and cottages.
-The colour play fascinates us, and the view across Hintersee is insanely scenic.
+At the top, we have a magnificent, panoramic view down to Hintersee.
+On the other lakeside, we can discern a cluster of alpine huts and cottages.
+The colour play fascinates us, and the view across the Hintersee is incredibly scenic.

-We stay for a while to take in all impressions from the grand alpine scenery and the profound valley.
-Eventually, we need to set off for the challenging descent towards the lake.
-Again, we need our full concentration not to step on any tipping rocks or loose gravel.
+We stay for a while to take in all the impressions from the grand alpine scenery and the profound valley.
+Eventually, we set off for the challenging descent towards the lake.
+Again, we need our concentration not to step on any tipping rocks or loose gravel.
 At the slightest sign of potential problems, our walking sticks are promptly and firmly stuck into the ground.

-A couple of hours later we are down, our legs are shaking, but the feeling of having completed the hike fully makes up!
-Back on our balcony we enjoy a cold drink with a grand view of the mountainside opposite and the freshest alpine air!
+A few hours later, we are down, with shaky legs, but the feeling of having completed the hike makes the hike all worth it!
+We enjoy a cold drink on our balcony with a grand view of the mountainside opposite and the freshest alpine air!
 Hiking in the Bavarian Alps is not that bad, after all!

 Would you like to get inspiration for 1 full day in Berlin?
 Then you may want to read How to spend one day in Berlin?